 Create a personalization

-When clicking on a segment of the table, a menu appears.
-Click on “Create Customization” to open the corresponding interface.
-To learn how to set up personalization, see our documentation on the subject.
+Click on “Create a personalization” to open the personalization creation page.
+To learn how to set up personalization, read our documentation on the subject.